gematik/techblog/_posts/2026-01-30-fhir-path-in-demis-part2.markdown

 Was ist das, was macht das, wer macht das?

+The functional aspects of the DEMIS interface are handled by the project partner RKI.
+RKI consolidates the domain expertise on legal and substantive questions, while the Gematik team is responsible for the technical implementation and operations.

+In addition to FHIR profiling for generating the data model, RKI also conducted a comprehensive content review of the notifications.
+These notifications should never be seen in isolation, as several notifications can relate to a single infection.
+Laboratory notifications confirm the infection and include information about sample testing, such as sample type, specific test used, or detected antibiotic resistance.
+Disease notifications, meanwhile, contain details about the patient’s condition and contextual background, for example the location of infection.

+The relationship between notifications is crucial and can be established through IDs linking them together.
+However, these links only make sense if the corresponding values are populated within each notification.
+Quality management of the notifications is therefore handled through lifecycle management.
+Encoding these rules directly into the profiled resources would make them more rigid and harder to maintain, so it was decided to communicate them via the additional guidance in the Implementation Guide.

 ### Robust Rule Design

 Wie werden die Regeln gebaut? von Szenario-Tabellen zu Szenario-Baum zur Umsetzung.
 Zusammenarbeit mit dem RKI